The Presidents of the United States have a history of lying:

 Ephesians 4:17-19 This I say, therefore, and testify in the Lord, that you should no longer walk as the rest of the Gentiles walk, in the futility of their mind, having their understanding darkened, being alienated from the life of God, because of the ignorance that is in them, because of the blindness of their heart; who, being past feeling, have given themselves over to lewdness, to work all uncleanness with greediness.

 Here, Paul gives a description, in detail, of the kind of life that was lived by the Gentiles, or we might use the term "the world."
 He could say to them, "You cannot possibly continue living that kind of worldly life, if you really have learned about what Christ is offering you, if you really have heard His words of wisdom and hope; and if you really have been taught the truth by Him."

 Ephesians 4:20-24 But you have not so learned Christ, if indeed you have heard Him and have been taught by Him, as the truth is in Jesus: that you put off, concerning your former conduct, the old man which grows corrupt according to the deceitful lusts, and be renewed in the spirit of your mind, and that you put on the new man which was created according to God, in true righteousness and holiness.

 But the apostle Paul cannot leave it in that general form.
 It is necessary for him to apply it in detail and to take up specific questions, specific aspects of conduct and behavior.
-And, that is what he begins to do here in verse 25, and in a sense, he continues to do this right until the end of the epistle; but, he keeps on inter-dispersing it with doctrine.
+That is what he begins to do here in verse 25.
+In a sense, he continues to do this right until the end of the epistle, but he keeps on interspersing it with doctrine.